datahaus/datahaus.construction/phases/extras/README.md

-# Extras
+# Home Renovation - 2022

-Using cashout after construction loan work completed.
+A 3 to 6 month renovation using cash out once addition completed.

 ## Chimney Cover
 ||||